gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vgarticulation.md

 ### RecoverObjectJoint

-If you want to recover the object joint to its original parameters, you can call the [RecoverObjectJoint](virtualgrasp_unityapi.1.4.0.html#recoverobjectjoint) API function.
+If you want to recover the object joint to its original parameters (the initial parameter when game start), you can call the [RecoverObjectJoint](virtualgrasp_unityapi.1.4.0.html#recoverobjectjoint) API function.

 ### Physical Object Joint Change